geo-python/site/source/lessons/L2/intro-to-GitHub.rst

    We’ve all been in this situation before: it seems ridiculous to have multiple nearly-identical versions of the same document.
-Some word processors let us deal with this a little better, such as Microsoft Word’s “Track Changes”, however, also it can be quite unpractical if you would like to see changes that are older than your previous changes.
+Some word processors let us deal with this a little better, such as Microsoft Word’s “Track Changes”, however, it can be quite unpractical if you would like to see changes that are older than your previous changes.

 What is version control?